iScsc/blog.iscsc.fr/src/content/posts/publish-your-own-post/index.md

 OK, let's wrap up a bit, here you should already have:
 - created your GitHub account
 - created your fork
-- uploaded your file (and created your branch)
+- uploaded your file (and thus created your branch)

 Now let's create the associated **Pull Request** to finally share your article with the world!